 We gather together in spiritual community because we need constant reminders of what matters most in life.
-In a world of heartbreak and dehumanization, our congregations and communities call us to our better selves.
+In a world mixed with high notes and heartbreak, our congregations and communities call us to be our better selves.
 We learn to live with more wisdom, more connection, and more compassion.

 Our worship services at 11 a.m.
 Sundays are weekly reflections that weave together our own thoughts and experiences with music, beauty, poetry, and words that both comfort and challenge.
 Our programs for all ages inspire us, and awaken us to our capacities to make a difference in our own lives and in the world.